-Served 10+ years
+Served: 10+ years

 Before 1920 to October 11, 1930

 Horace was born January 1, 1895 in Waverly, Pike County, Ohio.
-We do not know what happened to his parents, but by the time he was 5 years old he was living with his grandparents, James M. and Emaline Williams in Huntington Township in Ross County, just outside of Chillicothe.
-At 15 years old, during 1910, he worked as a special delivery boy for a local meat market.
-Before 1917, he had served in the artillery of the Ohio and Alabama National Guard, married, moved a few doors down the street, had two sons, and was working as a Pipefitter for the Baltimore & Ohio Railroad out of Chillicothe.
+We do not know what happened to his parents, but by the time he was five years old he was living with his grandparents, James M. and Emaline Williams in Huntington Township, Ross County, just outside of Chillicothe.
+At fifteen, during 1910, he worked as a special delivery boy for a local meat market.
+Before 1917, he had served in artillery units of the Ohio and Alabama National Guards, married, moved a few doors down the street, had two sons, and was working as a Pipefitter for the Baltimore & Ohio Railroad out of Chillicothe.

 Engineer Andy Senson backed a cut of cars, intending to put them to another sidetrack, but the switch had not been thrown and they struck the cars where Detective Williams was standing.
 He was knocked down and his head was crushed.

-If you have information, artifacts, archives, or images regarding this officer or incident, please contact the Greater Cincinnati Police Museum at Director@Police-Museum.org.
+If you have information, artifacts, archives, or images regarding this officer or incident, please contact the Greater Cincinnati Police Museum Memorial@Police-Museum.org.

 © This line of duty death was rediscovered 87 years after his death and brought to the attention of the Greater Cincinnati Police Museum on May 9, 2017 by Chris Cosgriff, Chief Executive Officer of Officer Down Memorial Page (ODMP.org).
 It was further researched and the narrative written May 11, 2017 by Cincinnati Police Lieutenant Stephen R. Kramer (Retired), Greater Cincinnati Police Museum Director.
-All rights are reserved to them and the Greater Cincinnati Police Historical Society.
+All rights are reserved to them and the Greater Cincinnati Police Musuem.